 - In Avatar: The Last Airbender, several of the scenes in the series finale, featuring Azula's Villainous Breakdown, are accompanied by these.

 - Sequel Series The Legend of Korra does these for Eska's Woman Scorned moment.
+Then it's used whenever she unexpectedly enters Bolin's sight.

 - Kim Possible does it twice, once with Bonnie taking a shower as a homage to Psycho's famous scene, and again when music from the film plays after Ron falls off his bike and water comes from his head.